kedube/esphome_remote/README.md

 # ESPHome Remote Configuration

-This repository contains ESPHome YAML configuration files for remote devices and sensors, specifically designed for AC (Air Conditioning) control using ESP32 boards with OLED displays.
+This repository contains ESPHome YAML configuration files for remote devices and sensors, specifically designed for light control using ESP32 boards with OLED displays.

 ## Overview

 ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Assistant.
-This repository serves as a centralized location for managing ESPHome device configurations for AC remote control devices.
+This repository serves as a centralized location for managing ESPHome device configurations for remote control of light devices.

 ## Repository Structure